bgamari/ghc-debug/call-for-participation.md

 ## Decoding Stack Closures

-A full heap traversal is not currently possible because we don't decode STACK closures properly.
+A full heap traversal is not currently possible because we don't decode STACK closures.
 They have a sightly different structure to other closures but Ben has indicated that he knows what to do here.

 ## Fixing the pause behaviour